 Summary

 Dinoflagellate genomes represent perhaps the most unique and drastic deviations from the conventional eukaryotic state among all known lineages.
-Dinoflagellates have lost core features of eukaryote genome biology such nucleosomal packaging of DNA and transcriptional regulation, and their genomes are organized into long unidirectional gene arrays while also featuring abundant highly unusual DNA modifications such as 5-hydroxymethyluracile.
+Dinoflagellates have lost core features of eukaryote genome biology such nucleosomal packaging of DNA and transcriptional regulation, and their genomes are organized into long unidirectional gene arrays while also featuring abundant highly unusual DNA modifications such as 5-hydroxymethyluracil.
 They are also often very large and difficult to assemble, which has until recently precluded their analysis with modern functional genomic tools.
 Here we describe the protocols we have developed for mapping three-dimensional genome organization in dinoflagellates and using it for scaffolding their genome assemblies.

 For complete details on the use and execution of this protocol, please refer to Marinov et al. (2021).